HL7/davinci-alerts/source/pages/guidance.md

 Note to Balloters: We are actively seeking input on whether this guide should define the expectations of how Notification Intermediaries distribute the alert information to the Notification Recipients.
 For example using existing data transport protocols such as Direct, SMS or V2 messaging.
 {:.note-to-balloters}

-Note to Balloters: We are actively seeking input on what expectations should be defined for error handling and and whether there is a need to support ["reliable delivery"]
-{:.note-to-balloters}

-As shown in figure 4, after the Notification Intermediary successfully receives the notification, processes the Notification Bundle and optionally searches and process the seach results, it redistributes the data the end users.
-It may use the `$process-message` operation to do this, however the original Endpoint SHALL NOT be distributed.
-Note that the Notification Intermediary may customize the content based on the end user (for example, withholding data that a particular care team member does not need).

-Note to Balloters: We are actively seeking input on whether this guide should define the expectations of how Notification Intermediaries distribute the alert information to the Notification Recipients.
-For example using existing data transport protocols such as Direct, SMS or V2 messaging.
-{:.note-to-balloters}

 #### APIs
 {:.no_toc}